File a motion for a temporary order.

-If you can work out an agreement before you see the judge
+If you were able to work out an agreement before you see the judge

 If you cannot work out an agreement

 If you do not work out an agreement, you will have a hearing.
 When you get into the courtroom, wait for the clerk to call your case.
 When the clerk calls your case, you and the other person will stand in front of the judge.
 The judge will give you both a chance to speak.
-The judge will then decide the Motion based on what the two of you say and the papers you filed.
+The judge will then decide the motion based on what the two of you say and the papers you filed.